Postpartum Restrictions…What should I do and not do Dr. Jenn??

 -GHD sit ups

--ski erg- wait at least 2 months possibly more especially if prolapse
+-ski erg- wait at least 4-6 weeks possibly more especially if prolapse symptoms

 -kipping Handstand push ups